-Chris: Hello Humprey.
+Kevu: Halo Ronnie.
 Nice to see you back.
 Hoping you will contribute to making your community green.

-Humprey: Yes.
+Ronnie: Yes.
 I convinced the community.
 I shall collect waste and bring it to you.
 You can pay me.

-Chris: Yes.
-I suggest you get the waste twice a week.
-We will keep an account, and I will pay you monthly.
-I also suggest you keep the vegetable waste in the community.
-I will help you with composting, to be used as fertilizer.
+Kevu: Yes.
+Suggest you get the waste twice a week.
+We will keep an account and I will pay you monthly.
+Also suggest you keep the vegetable waste in the community.
+I will help you with composting and use it as fertilizer.

-Humprey: Thanks, will be on the job.
+Ronnie: Thanks, Will be on the job.

-So, saying, Humprey starts collecting the waste, separates the waste and takes it to the waste seller.
-As per discussion Chris paid Humprey regularly.
-He also helped Humprey with composting.
+So, saying Ronnie starts collecting the waste, separates the waste and takes it to the waste seller.
+As per discussion Kevu paid Ronnie regularly.
+He also helped Ronnie with composting.
 The organic manure from the composting was shared by the community for use in their fields.

-After one-year Humprey noted that he made about 600 USD.
+After one-year Ronnie noted that he made about 600 USD.
 He shared the money with others.
 With the balance he invested on a larger solar system.
 He has enough light, solar fridge and TV.
-He is planning to invest on a water system next year.
+He is planning to invest on water system next year.

-Not only Humprey and Mareta were happy, but the entire community.
-The community experienced a better quality of life.
+Not only Ronnie and Minnie were happy, but the entire community.
+The community experienced better quality of life.